Health and Safety

 - Sick students should follow CDC recommended steps — sick students should stay in isolation for at least 10 days and cannot return until they have no fever without the use of medication for at least 24 hours and other COVID-19 related systems have improved.
 Students should work in consultation with healthcare providers, the College and state and local health departments.

 - Once the College has been notified of a positive test, Merrimack will undertake contact tracing in conjunction with the appropriate government health agency.
 Contact tracing will include a conversation with the student to determine potential exposures on campus.
-Those exposed to infected student will be required to also self quarantine for 14 days per the Commonwealth of Massachusetts, the CDC and at the final discretion of the Office of COVID-19 Campus Surveillance.
+Those exposed to the infected student will be required to quarantine for 7-14 days, depending upon individual circumstance, per the Commonwealth of Massachusetts, the CDC and at the final discretion of the Office of COVID-19 Campus Surveillance.

 - Any COVID-19-related obstacles will be on a case-by-case basis.
 Communicating issues and concerns and doing so honestly in an effort to look out for each other will be paramount.
 The entire COVID-19 situation requires shared responsibility, looking out for others and not penalizing anyone who gets sick.
 The College is committed to protecting our students and community.
 We will work tirelessly with each individual to figure out the most appropriate strategy to assist them and the community, but this also requires everyone to do their part and work with the institution.

 Students who are physically out of class due to COVID-19 will have the ability to continue their

 learning remotely when they are well enough to resume class engagement.
 Students should

 communicate with all their professors as soon as they know they will be missing one or more classes.